xupei0610/ComputerGraphics-HW/hw3/README.md

   in the scene file to enable CPU computation.

-  Stack instead of recursion is used in the GPU code.There are still two problems when using GPU computation in the program.
+  Stack instead of recursion is used in the GPU code.

-  1. Not fully support for the bound box structure.
+  Note: no fully support for the bound box structure.
 So far, the bound box structure is allowed to be put into another bound box such that a deep function call may be involved when using a bound box containing another one and cause the GPU kernel crashing.
-I have got an idea to flatten the warping of bound boxes.
-I will revise this problem later.
-  2. Object Initialization.
-The CPU code is written in modern C++ design pattern originally.
-Lots of virtual functions are used, which cause a huge problem when running the code on GPU.
-In order to use virtual functions, objects must be initialized on the device (GPU) directly instead of copying it to the device from the host side.
-To initalize objects in the device by `new` or `malloc` operation will cause a huge performance problem.
-This is the flaw of my code design.
-I will modify the code later, by maintaining function pointers, like `vtable`, manually, to revise this problem.

 #### Interactive User Interface